-When used correctly, the diaphragm offers a 90-95% protection against pregnancy, but it won't protect you fully against sexually transmitted infections (STIs).
+When used correctly, the diaphragm offers a 90-95% protection against pregnancy, but it won't fully protect you against sexually transmitted infections (STIs).

 The contraceptive diaphragm should be covered with spermicide and then inserted tightly against the cervix.
-You must leave it in place at least 6 hours after sex.
+You must leave it in place at for least 6 hours after sex.
 Although it is rare, there is a risk of toxic shock so you must also remove the diaphragm within 24 hours of putting it in place.

 Remember to use spermicide each time you insert the contraceptive diaphragm.
 If you are having sex more than three hours after you've inserted it, you need to use more spermicide as well.

 Don't have a bath when the diaphragm is in place - this can wash away the spermicide.
 You can put the diaphragm in anytime (including right before) having sex.

 It is fairly easy to use and does not present too many risks or side effects.
 It can be put in place several hours before sex and you only use it when planning to have sex (unlike the pill for example).